Providence Health Plan Insurance Review & Complaints: Health Insurance

 Providence charges increasing family rates for up to three children; after three there is no additional premium.

-As a health insurance company, Providence will handle claims directly with providers.
+As a health insurance company, Providence will handle claims directly with the health care provider.
 This is also true of Medicare plans.
 Not surprisingly, there is little information regarding claims readily available on the website.

 Call your Providence Health Plan provider phone number with questions about claims or to get the Providence Health Plan claims address.
 You can use your Providence Health Plan login to view your claims online.